Dianne M. Stewart

 Atlanta, Georgia 30322

-Dr. Stewart’s research and teaching interests cover a wide range of topics under the umbrella of Africana religions with attention to religious thought and practices of African-descended people in the Anglophone Caribbean and the United States; womanist approaches to religion and society; theory and method in Africana religious studies and the impact of African civilizations upon religious formation in the African diaspora.
+Dr. Stewart’s research and teaching interests cover a wide range of topics under the umbrella of Africana religions with attention to religious thought and practices of African-descended people in the Anglophone Caribbean and the United States; womanist approaches to religion and society; theory and method in Africana religious studies; and the impact of African civilizations upon religious formation in the African diaspora.
 Dr. Stewart’s first monograph, Three Eyes for the Journey: African Dimensions of the Jamaican Religious Experience (Oxford University Press, 2005), offers a historically and ethnographically grounded theological analysis of the motif of liberation in Jamaica’s African heritage religious cultures from the 18th to the 21st century.
-Dr. Stewart’s second book, Between and Beyond Colonial Imaginations: Obeah, Orisa, and Religious Identity in Trinidad, will be published by Duke University Press.
-Co-authored with Tracey Hucks, and based upon five years of research in Trinidad and Tobago, including one consecutive year of residence, Between and Beyond Colonial Imaginations provides a much needed historical and ethnographic account of African religions in Trinidad.
-It also moves beyond earlier scholarship in approaching the issue of African “retentions” with deeper analysis of the phenomenological, discursive and wider cultural terrains in which Africa and Africanness are collectively and contentiously deployed in religious meaning-making among Afro-Trinidadians and other African diaspora communities.

 Beyond her work in Trinidad and Jamaica, Dr. Stewart has studied and lectured in a number of African, Latin American, and Caribbean countries, including Nigeria, The Benin Republic, South Africa, Brazil, Mexico, Guatemala, Cuba, the Dominican Republic and Bermuda.
-She also spent a year and a half conducting archival and field research as a Fulbright Scholar in the Democratic Republic of Congo where she focused on the history of religions in Central Africa during the slave period and prophetic religious movements in Congo today.
-Her current book project, Local and Transnational Legacies of African Christianity in West-Central Africa and the Black Atlantic World, builds upon this research to explore how 18th-century Kongolese Catholicism inspired the formation of Afro-Protestant institutions among African descendants in the wider 18th- and 19th-century Atlantic world.
-From the southeastern coastal Afro-Methodist/ Baptist traveling and seeking rites, to the rise of cognate Native Baptist, Revival Zion and Spiritual Baptist traditions in Jamaica and Trinidad, the project examines how a Kongo Christian heritage lent central ingredients to this African Atlantic terrain of religious exchange and innovation.
+She spent a year and a half conducting archival and field research as a Fulbright Scholar in the Democratic Republic of Congo where she focused on the history of religions in Central Africa during the slave period and prophetic religious movements in Congo today.
+As an Emory College of Arts and Sciences Chronos Faculty Fellow (2021-2022), Dr. Stewart is building upon her research in Congo and other regions of the African diaspora to complete her current book project, tentatively titled, Local and Transnational Legacies of African Christianity in West-Central Africa and the Black Atlantic World.
+Her research for this transatlantic project explores how 18th-century Kongolese Catholicism inspired the formation of Afro-Protestant institutions among African descendants in the wider 18th- and 19th-century Atlantic world.
+From the southeastern coastal Afro-Methodist/Baptist traveling and seeking rites, to the rise of cognate Native Baptist, Revival Zion and Spiritual Baptist traditions in Jamaica and Trinidad, the book demonstrates how a Kongo Christian heritage lent central ingredients to this African Atlantic terrain of religious exchange and innovation.

-Over her career at Emory, Dr. Stewart has won several awards and fellowships, including the Emory College of Arts and Sciences’ Distinguished Advising Award, the Emory University Laney Graduate School’s Eleanor Main Graduate Faculty Mentor Award and a Senior Fellowship at the Bill and Carol Fox Center for Humanistic Inquiry, where she is currently in residence.
-Among her service contributions, Dr. Stewart is most proud of her nine-year leadership of Emory’s Mellon Mays Undergraduate Fellowship Program, an international initiative that aims to diversify the academy by helping students from underrepresented racial/ethnic groups to earn the Ph.D. degree and secure teaching positions at tertiary institutions across the United States and South Africa.
+Over her career at Emory, Dr. Stewart has won several awards and fellowships, including the Emory Williams Distinguished Undergraduate Teaching Award, the Emory College of Arts and Sciences’ Distinguished Advising Award, the Emory University Laney Graduate School’s Eleanor Main Graduate Faculty Mentor Award and a Senior Fellowship at the Bill and Carol Fox Center for Humanistic Inquiry.
+Among her service contributions Dr. Stewart is most proud of her leadership of Emory’s Mellon Mays Undergraduate Fellowship Program, an international initiative that aims to diversify the academy by helping students from underrepresented racial/ethnic groups to earn the Ph.D. degree and secure faculty positions at tertiary institutions across the United States and South Africa.
 Dr. Stewart has also served on several committees within the American Academy of Religion, and she is a founding co-editor, with Drs.
 Jacob Olupona and Terrence Johnson, of the Religious Cultures of African and African Diaspora People series at Duke University Press.
-Its most recent title, Religion and the Making of Nigeria, by Dr. Olufemi Vaughan, was released in December 2016.
+Its most recent and forthcoming titles include Embodying Black Religions in Africa and Its Diasporas by Yolanda Covington-Ward and Jeanette Jouili, eds.
+(September 2021) and Rage and Carnage in the Name of God: Religious Violence in Nigeria by Abiodun Alao (August 2022).

 Recent Undergraduate Courses